ilikevegetable/ilikevegetable.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I am a first year PhD student at `Washington University in St. Louis` majoring in Computer Science.
 I'm fortunately advised by Prof. [**Yixin Chen**](https://www.cse.wustl.edu/~yixin.chen/).
-I earned my master's degree at `Zhejiang University`, luckily advised by Prof. [**Yang Yang**](http://yangy.org/), and my bachelor's degree from Huazhong University of Science and Technology.
+I earned my master's degree at `Zhejiang University`, fortunately advised by Prof. [**Yang Yang**](http://yangy.org/), and my bachelor's degree from Huazhong University of Science and Technology.
 I also worked as a full-time Machine Learning Engineer at Alibaba for over a year.

 My research interests primarily include `Machine Learning and Data Mining`, with a particular focus on time series and graph, and it's applications in healthcare, social media, etc. During my tenure with Alibaba, I also developed keen interests in `LLMs and Foundation Models (in time series and graph)`.